How to Sort by Color in Excel? (with Examples)

 Step 2: Open the “Sort by” pressing “ALT + D + S.”

 Step 3: Select the column we want to sort.
-In my case, I have selected the Region column.
+In this case, we have selected the “Region” column.

-Step 5: You can choose the priority of your color under the Order section.
-I have selected Green to come on top.
+Step 5: You can choose the priority of your color under the “Order” section.
+We have selected “Green” to come on top.

 Step 6: Press the “OK” button.
 All the green-colored fonts will come on top, but all the other font colors remain the same.